 Amount: If you are referencing your bank account or your settlement report from Amazon, note that per IRS regulations, the amounts listed on your IRS Form 1099-K represent the unadjusted gross sales that occurred and not the actual bank transfers.
 Unadjusted gross sales represent your total sales unadjusted for fees or refunds.
 The amount is the total buyers paid for orders, even if orders were later refunded.

-To find out how this legislation and Form 1099-K affect your business, or if you have other questions, please contact your tax, legal, or other professional advisor.
+To find out how this legislation and Form 1099-K affect your business, or if you have other questions, contact your tax, legal, or other professional advisor.

 For Individual filers, see these IRS instructions.

 For more information on IRS Form 1099-K, see Form 1099-K.

 While we are committed to helping sellers understand the requirements under these new tax regulations, we do not provide tax guidance.
 Contact a tax professional.

 You can use the Date Range Reports page to generate individual transaction reports for a specific date range.

 To generate a date range report, follow these steps:

 The IRS Form 1099-K you received is reported based on the information you provided during the US tax identity interview.
 The IRS Form 1099-K is generated from your selling on Amazon activity, Prime Now, Amazon Pay, Mechanical Turk (MTurk) and Flexible Payments Systems (FPS), plus Invoicing.